burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/aggregate_initialization#Designated_initializers)

-## 12. __has_cpp_attribute feature test
+## 12. Feature Test Attribute

-For example, we want to define a function:
+Inspired by some new features of C++20, for example `deprected` attribute we want to define a function:
 ```cpp
 [[deprecated]] void func(int);
 ```

-However, we do not know about the support of `deprecated` attribute in the compiler.
-Such check now can be done in compiler time:
+However, we do not know about the support of `deprecated` attribute in the compiler itself.

+Fortunately such check now can be done in compiler time:

 ```cpp
 #if __has_cpp_attribute(deprecated)